There’s an estimated 2.8 million pension pots worth £26.6 billion - the equivalent of nearly £9,500 each - which have been lost or forgotten.

 To make sure you don’t lose out, we’re urging investors to check the whereabouts of all their pensions and claim back any that have been misplaced.
 If you’ve moved jobs or changed address you could have an old pension waiting to be found.

-To help you hunt down your lost pensions, we’ve gathered some helpful tips and tools below.
+To help you hunt down any lost pensions, we’ve gathered some helpful tips and tools below.

 Important information: The information on this website isn’t personal advice, if you’re unsure what’s suitable for your circumstances, please seek advice.